Jin Liqun

+Jin Liqun (金立群; born August 1949) is a Chinese banker who has been serving as the founding president of the Asian Infrastructure Investment Bank since 2016.
+Previously, he served as secretary general of the AIIB Interim Multilateral Secretariat from 2014 to 2016, as chairman of China International Capital Corporation from 2013 to 2014, as chairman of the supervisory board of China Investment Corporation from 2008 to 2013, as vice president of the Asian Development Bank from 2003 to 2008, and as vice minister of finance of China from 1998 to 2003.

 Early life and education

 Jin was born in Changshu, Jiangsu.
 He studied high school in Jiangyin but could not complete his education to bachelor's degree level because of the Cultural Revolution.
 As a teenager he briefly joined the Red Guards and from 1968 was sent to work in the countryside to grow rice.
 For three years he did this agricultural work and still continued to study by himself, which led to an appointment as teacher in a local middle school.
-In 1978 the universities reopened and he entered Beijing Foreign Studies University's Master program, graduating with a Master of Arts in English in 1980.
-He was later a Hubert Humphrey Fellow in the Economics Graduate Program at Boston University from 1987 to 1988.
+In 1978 the universities reopened and he entered Beijing Foreign Studies University's Master program, graduating with a Master of Arts in English literature in 1980.
+He was later a Hubert Humphrey Fellow in the economics graduate program at Boston University from 1987 to 1988.
+He also studied in the graduate program in economics at George Washington University.
 He is fluent in both English and French.

 Career

-In 1980 Mr. Jin joined the Chinese Ministry of Finance office at the World Bank in Washington, D.C., later becoming Director General of the World Bank Department, and Alternative Executive Director of China to the World Bank Group.
+In 1980 Jin joined the Ministry of Finance of China's office at the World Bank in Washington, D.C., later becoming Director General of the World Bank Department, and Alternative Executive Director of China to the World Bank Group.
 He became Vice Minister in 1998.
-He was a member of the Monetary Policy Committee of the People’s Bank of China.
+He was a member of the Monetary Policy Committee of the People's Bank of China.

-From 2003 to 2008, Jin was Vice President, and then Ranking Vice President, of the Asian Development Bank (ADB), in charge of programs for South, Central and West Asia, and private sector operations.
+From 2003 to 2008, Jin was vice president, and then ranking vice president, of the Asian Development Bank (ADB), in charge of programs for South, Central and West Asia, and private sector operations.

-Jin was the Chairman of the Supervisory Board, China Investment Corporation, from September 2008 to May 2013.
+Jin was the chairman of the supervisory board, China Investment Corporation, from September 2008 to May 2013.

-From 2009 to 2012, Jin served first as Deputy Chairman, and subsequently as Chairman of the International Forum of Sovereign Wealth Funds.
+From 2009 to 2012, Jin served first as deputy chairman, and subsequently as chairman of the International Forum of Sovereign Wealth Funds.

-Jin was then Chairman of China International Capital Corporation, a major Chinese investment banking firm based in Beijing from May 2013 to October 2014.
+Jin was then chairman of China International Capital Corporation, a major Chinese investment banking firm based in Beijing from May 2013 to October 2014.

-In October 2014 Jin became Secretary-General of the Multilateral Interim Secretariat established to create the AIIB.
-He became President-designate and in January 2016 he was elected as the President of the AIIB.
+In October 2014 Jin became secretary-general of the Multilateral Interim Secretariat established to create the AIIB.
+He became president-designate and in January 2016 he was elected as the president of the AIIB.

 Jin is an adjunct professor and doctoral advisor at both Beijing Foreign Studies University and Nankai University.